apace7/local_volume_database/docs/source/usage.rst

 * **dwarf_mw** : Milky Way dwarf galaxies (the most distant dwarf galaxy is Eridanus II at ~ 350 kpc).
 * **dwarf_m31**: M31 dwarf galaxies.
-* **dwarf_local_field**: dwarf galaxies outside of MW/M31 within the Local group to a distance of ~ 3 Mpc.
+* **dwarf_local_field**: dwarf galaxies outside of MW/M31 within the Local Field to a distance of ~ 3 Mpc.
 This is an extension of galaxies from McConnachie 2012 compilation.
-* **dwarf_local_field_distant**: dwarf galaxies with distance > 3 Mpc.
+* **dwarf_local_field_distant**: dwarf galaxies in the Local Volume with distance > 3 Mpc.
 The limiting distance is set to ~10-40 Mpc (the approximate limits of HST/JWST).
 This table is not complete to known systems (it is complete for known systems to a distance < 3.5 Mpc).
 * **dwarf_all** : combination of dwarf_mw, dwarf_m31, dwarf_local_field, dwarf_local_field_distant.
 Complete for known systems to ~ 3.5 Mpc.
 Note that earlier versions did not include dwarf_local_field_distant.
-* **gc_abmiguous**: systems with an abmiguous classification (referred to as amibguous or hyper-faint compact stellar systems).
-These are generally all MW halo systems.
+* **gc_abmiguous**: systems with an abmiguous classification (referred to as amibguous or hyper-faint compact stellar systems in the LVDB).
+These are all MW halo systems.
 * **gc_mw_new**: newly discovered globular clusters or candidate globular clusters (i.e. post-Harris catalog).
-Many systems are at low Galactic latitude (abs(b) <10) and candidate systems may be open clusters.
+Many systems are at low Galactic latitude (abs(b) <10-20 deg) and candidate systems may be open clusters.
 * **gc_harris**: globular clusters in Harris catalog (this excludes Koposov 1 and 2 which are in the gc_abmiguous table).
 * **gc_dwarf_hosted**: globular clusters hosted by dwarf galaxies.
 This does not include the Sagittarius globular clusters which are in gc_harris.
 This catalog is incomplete for known systems.
+* **gc_other**: for other globular clusters. (mostly for future work)
 * **candidate**: known false-positive candidates, background galaxies, or low confidence candidates.
 Only included in the release page.
 * **misc_host**: brighter galaxies that are hosts to the dwarf galaxies.
 Only included in the release page.
 The catalog exists for completeness and for host information for dwarf galaxies.
-The most primary properties compiled are phase-space information (ra,dec,distance, velocity).
+The main properties compiled for these systems are phase-space information (ra,dec,distance, velocity) and overall stellar and gas mass.

-There are two extra tables: data/pm_overview.csv and data/j_factor.csv.
-The former is a compilation of systemic proper motion measurements for dwarf galaxies in the Local Group and the latter is a collection of J-factor measurements.
-Both are collections of measurements (the other tables have one measurement per system).

-pm_overview.csv: key, reference, proper motion measurement, method (this includes most proper motion measurements of dwarf galaxies and the goal is to be complete for literature measurements).

-j_factor.csv: key, reference, angle, j-factor measurement [units are log10 GeV^2 cm^-5], notes (this includes some literature j-factor measurements, mostly from A. B. Pace.
-This is not complete for literature measurements.).

 ..
 Decription of table contents
 .. ----------------------------